smart-data-lake/smart-data-lake/docs/reference/transformations.md

 ## Spark Transformations
 To implement custom transformation logic, specify **transformers** attribute of an Action.
-It allows you to chain several transformations in a linear process, where output SubFeeds from one transformation are use as input for the next.
+It allows you to chain several transformations in a linear process, where the output SubFeeds of one transformation are used as input for the next.

 Depending on your Action type the transformations have different format (described later).
 The two types are: